Charles McVety: Canada Christian College

 Charles McVety has served as President of the Canada Christian College since 1993.

 In 2020, the Canada Christian College applied to the Postsecondary Education Quality Assessment Board to rename itself a university and be granted the authority to grant degrees in arts and sciences.

 In October 2020, the Legislative Assembly of Ontario passed Bill 213 to expand the college's degree-granting powers and permit the name change, but the legislation was not proclaimed, pending the PEQAB's decision.

 In a report on October 29, 2020 in the Toronto Star, McVety's lawyer confirmed he had received over half a million dollars in a personal loan for a housing and car allowance, and that his son, Ryan McVety, had received $400,000 in loans for the same purposes.

 A spokesperson for Minister of Colleges and Universities Ross Romano announced on May 21, 2021 that the “PEQAB has recommended that the institution not be granted expanded degree-granting authority or a name change at this time" and that "The minister has reviewed and accepts their recommendation.”
 Accordingly, Romano's spokesperson stated that “the government will not be proclaiming Schedule 2 of Bill 213 at this time.”

 In response to the decision by Romano, McVety stated that it is the students at Canada Christian College who will suffer because of the "political corruptness" of the university proposal process.
 He further stated that "PEQAB put forward to the ministry a fraudulent misrepresentation of the college.
 The government was informed of the misrepresentations but refused to investigate...Our students and campus community deserved better from their government."
 He also intimated that Canada Christian College would be filing a lawsuit against PEQAB.
+Canada Christian College filed a lawsuit against PEQAB in 2022, which was dismissed, as was Canada Christian College's subsequent appeal.